milonmaze/privacy-terms-observatory/www.facebook.com/about/basics/privacy-principles.md

 Privacy topics
 Get answers to your privacy questions and manage your privacy in a way that’s right for you.
 Information
-Review and manage your information across your accounts Generative AI
+Review and manage your information
+Generative AI
 Generative AI at Meta
 Safety